Tier 1 Insurance Broking Course

 - Case Studies and Practical Assessments (students unable to complete practical assessments will be provided with additional case studies and additional methods of assessment as required).
 However, the course is more suited to those working in the industry or returning to the industry.

-- Trainer/Assessor or Supervisor’s observation in the workplace.
+- Trainer/Assessor or supervisor’s observation in the workplace (if required).

-This course covers the following nationally recognised units of competency: This course provides for partial completion only of FNS5125 Diploma of Insurance Broking.
+This course covers the following nationally recognised units of competency: This course provides for partial completion only of FNS51220 Diploma of Insurance Broking.

 |FNSIBK518||Implement changes to insurance programs of broking clients|